 The next step for publishers is to create ad units and placements.
 This is where ad tags are required.
 Using ad tags, publishers can customize the ad units including size, preferable colors, and targeting options.
 Then these ad tags can be placed on webpages at suitable placements and start showing ads.

 In short, publishers place two types of codes to their website for AdSense to work:

-- Head code: This is a site-wide placement that continuously monitors the website to required collect details.
+- Head code: This is a site-wide placement that continuously monitors the website to collect details such as page type, availability of ad tags, and more.
 This is also required for other AdSense code on the website to work.

 - Ad tags: These are customized ad units that can vary for different webpages.
 These codes are responsible to fetch the type of ad creative customized by publishers.